Divorce

 How Much Does It Cost to File for Divorce in Virginia?

-The answer to this question is not clear-cut since the cost to file for divorce in Virginia is based on a variety of factors.
-Decisions regarding children, assets, and other specifics related to your individual case factor in.
 Generally speaking, divorce attorneys typically charge anywhere between $350 and $375 per hour (with some outlier prices on both ends), but rates usually equate with experience.

 Divorce attorneys charging on the lower end may not be as well-versed in Virginia family law and spend more time researching, driving up the hours needed to work on your case.
 Less experience can also equate to not having a strong “know-how” regarding the Virginia legal process and courts.

-Most divorce lawyers understand divorces can be expensive and may offer payment plans to help make things easier.
-Speak to your attorney to see what they are able to offer you in terms of spreading out the costs.
 The Commonwealth of Virginia has an online calculator you can use to estimate costs and find your district’s fees.

-• Avoiding common mistakes people often make in divorce situations, especially when high emotions and distress are involved.
+• Avoiding common mistakes people often make in divorce situations, especially when high emotions and distress are involved

-• Suggesting solutions to settlements that you may not have previously considered.
+• Suggesting solutions to settlements that you may not have previously considered

-• Helping through difficult decisions by providing unbiased guidance to help make the best decisions for you.
+• Helping through difficult decisions by providing unbiased guidance

-• Acting as your voice in contentious or difficult circumstances that occur through the divorce process.
+• Acting as your voice in contentious or difficult circumstances that occur through the divorce process

-• Collecting vital evidence to make certain no important details are unintentionally overlooked to help the judge make a fair decision.
+• Collecting vital evidence to make certain no important details are unintentionally overlooked to help the judge make a fair decision

 If you are facing separation and divorce, contact our office today or schedule a call with one of our client services coordinators.